HitenderXD/Rainbow-Poem/README.md

 Green
 Orange
 Red
-These are the colours of the rainbow
+These are the colours of the rainbow they said.